So, you've got an idea to make an online course but you're not sure where to start.

 Doing it well can really pay off, so make the commitment to put in the effort or outsource it to others that can help.

+These are all aspects of marketing your course which deserve guides of their own.
 You should go check those out if you want to learn about any of those topics in more detail.

 But for the sake of this article, I'll briefly touch on the different free and paid methods of marketing your new online course: